Introduction to Research and Inquiry

 - The ability to formulate appropriate questions and to provide answers to them using valid and relevant evidence and argument.

-- The ability to gather, sift, select quantities of evidence.
+- The ability to gather, sift, select, organise and synthesise large quantities of evidence.

-- The ability to compose written arguments expressed in clear, lucid and coherent prose.
+- The ability to compose written argument expressed in clear, lucid and coherent prose.

 Resource implications for students